scipion-em/scipion-em-prody/README.rst

 * ProDyGNM for Gaussian network model (GNM) analysis
 * ProDyDomainDecomp for dynamical domain decomposition based on GNM modes

+* ProDyClustENM for ClustENM and ClustENMD hybrid Simulations

+* ProDyRMSD for RMSD clustering and reordering

 Viewers
 ----------